uwlib-cams/sinopia_maps/md/describing_printMonograph_aggregates.md

 + Relate the aggregating expression to one or more of the expressions that are aggregated using Expression: aggregates.
 See [Toolkit option](https://access.rdatoolkit.org/en-US_ala-f2747cbc-74d2-3131-a94b-e30effad9d09/div_uwg_5tt_2fb).
 + Relate an aggregated expression to the aggregating expression using Expression: aggregated by.
 See [Toolkit option](https://access.rdatoolkit.org/en-US_ala-f2747cbc-74d2-3131-a94b-e30effad9d09/div_q5k_5vt_2fb).
 - For guidance on describing the aggregating work, see Option B.
-- Ror guidance on describing an aggregated expression and the work realized, see option A.
+- Ror guidance on describing an aggregated expression and the work realized, see [Option A](#option-a).
 ### Not recommended
 Only describe the aggregating expression when the same aggregating work (and hence the same aggregating expression) is manifested in multiple manifestations.
 Consider the possible minor differences in augmenting content when determining whether two aggregating works are the same.